 As I was recently battling some pervasive negative thoughts around my own “dragon” of infertility, I picked up our collection of Hans Christian Andersen tales, thinking to distract myself, and flipped to a random story.
 It happened to be “The Loveliest Rose in the World” – a title that captured my attention.
 The story is about a queen who is near death and can only be saved by beholding the most beautiful rose in the world – the one that shows forth the purest love.
 People begin bringing roses from all over, testing them before a wise man to see if they will provide the cure.

 One by one, roses are presented before the wise man.
 Each rose represents a kind of love, each time increasing in its selflessness.
 The first rose is brought by a “happy mother” who presents the “rose” of sweetness on her child’s affectionate face.
 The wise man admits that this is a lovely rose, but it does not cure the queen.
 The next rose is that of a loving mother caring for her sick child through the night; although the wise man proclaims this rose is “holy and wonderful in its might”, it, too, is not beautiful enough.
-Only the final rose – which springs forth after the Scripture is proclaimed in which Christ suffered death on the cross to save us – gives life to the queen.
+Only the final rose, which springs forth after the Scripture is proclaimed in which Christ suffered death on the Cross to save man, gives life to the queen.

 It’s true that while there are many lovely “roses of love” to behold in this world, which each person may experience to one degree or another, there is none so lovely as that of Christ’s suffering and death for us.
 This is the “rose” that we are all invited to behold in all its fullness and sweetness.
 By this story’s conclusion, I am reminded that a life lived with Christ’s sacrifice at its center, in total surrender to Him, will be beautiful because it will reflect His beauty.
 It is in and through Him that the “dragon” of infertility will be slayed: we will know light where there is darkness, joy where there is sorrow, and new life where there is barrenness.